 CCES Makes School Transitions a Smooth, Family-First Process

-The Gallivans originally had their first child, now a 10th grader at CCES, in a different private school.
+The Gallivans originally had their first child, now a CCES graduate from the Class of 2019, in a different private school.
 Mrs. Gallivan recounts how they started at a school with larger class sizes that was “very much geared toward conformity.”
 In that environment, her then-quiet kindergartener “felt overwhelmed and shut down.”
 The teacher even believed that her son couldn’t read.
 Mrs. Gallivan knew better.
 The Gallivans started looking at other options and decided to give CCES a try.

 “The transition is a whole-family event,” said Mrs. Gallivan, and CCES went above and beyond to make their son’s--and their family’s--transition as smooth as possible.

 When they decided to make the change, they visited the school several times the summer before school started so that their son could adjust to his new teacher and classroom.
 At the time though, they didn’t realize that this transition was allowing the rest of their family to adjust as well.
 “When the younger boys started CCES, they had already been to the school on a daily basis for most of their lives.
 It was a very natural progression for them to start school, and they were excited to finally be there.”